bronson/backgrounded/README.md

 backgrounded 'echo $$: `date`; sleep 1'
 ```

-This fires up the given command and detaches it from the terminal.
+This starts the given command and detaches it from your session.
-It also makes it the group leader so any subprocesses it starts will
+It also makes it the process group leader so any subprocesses it starts will
 be terminated too.
 Since you didn't give the command a name, the
 pidfile will be named `background.pid`.